 Several jury verdicts have already come down in the first few cases in favor of the exposed plaintiffs.
 Most recently, in October, a Nevada jury awarded $104 million in damages to a colonoscopy patient who claimed he contracted hepatitis from a reusable vial of Propofol.

-Lefkowitz, a senior litigation partner with the firm's litigation, securities, product liability and appellate practices specializes in prominent federal and state court appeals.
+Lefkowitz, a senior litigation partner with the Firm's litigation, securities, product liability and appellate practices has signification experience in prominent federal and state court appeals.

 Prior to rejoining Kirkland & Ellis in 2003, Lefkowitz served several terms at the White House under both Bush administrations — first as director of cabinet affairs and deputy executive secretary to the domestic policy council under President George H.W.
 Bush, and later as an adviser to President George W. Bush.